 A: Almost always, people hear and understand better with two hearing aids than with one.
 Two hearing aids allow for better understanding in noise, better balance of sound, better localization ability, and a more comfortable volume.

 Of course, you can get just one hearing aid if that is better for you.
 Some patients only need one hearing aid because they have a normally hearing ear or an unaidable ear.
 However, most people will do much better using their ears together.

 A: Sure it could.
 We do a comprehensive evaluation to determine the source of the hearing loss.
 If it is from wax or some other, potentially correctable, medical problem, you may not need hearing aids at all.
 If your loss is medically treatable, we will discuss your options, send a report to your primary care physician, or make a referral to the appropriate specialist.

 A: Medicare does not help with the cost of hearing aids.
 While there are some specific policies out there that offer hearing aid benefits, in general, insurance coverage on hearing aids is very limited or non-existent for most patients.

 We are happy to call your insurance company and find out if you have any coverage for hearing aids and will always work with your insurance company to get maximum reimbursement for you.
 Since most people do not have insurance that covers the cost of hearing aids, we offer a free trial period, so that you know the hearing aids will help you before you have to decide to purchase them.
 Then, we offer no interest payment plans for up to 3 years so that you can offer to get the help you need.

-If not, go to the “Contact Us” tab and send your question in.
+If not, contact us – send your question in.
 We can usually respond within a few hours during our normal business hours.